smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnExitApplication/index.md

   * Information about the application (name, appID, etc) is provided by SDL via [BC.UpdateAppList](../updateapplist) or [BC.OnAppRegistered](../onappregistered).
   * SDL ignores all invalid notifications which come from the HMI (Invalid JSON, invalid data types/bounds, etc).
+  * If the HMI sends ApplicationExitReason `CLOSE_CLOUD_CONNECTION`
+    * The app will be unregistered.
+    * A `BasicCommunication.UpdateDeviceList` with the closed application will also be sent.
+    * The closed application will have a cloudConnectionStatus of `NOT_CONNECTED`

 !!!
 ### Notification